Make Fun Of Life!

 “A wedding is an event, but a marriage is an achievement.” -Author Unknown

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Marriage” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Marriage And Marrying Gathered By David Hugh Beaumont.

 “Love one another and you will be happy.
 It’s as simple and as difficult as that.” -Michael Leunig